IBM/eventing-openliberty-blockchain/README.md

 1. Navigate to http://localhost:9081/ol-blockchain/servlet

-    The Servlet is on Org2 listening to events automatically out of Hyperledger Fabric.
+    The Servlet on Org2 listening to events automatically out of Hyperledger Fabric.
 This is done through a [servlet.](https://openliberty.io/guides/maven-intro.html#creating-the-project-pom-file)

     ![](images/gifs/transaction-event.gif)